craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 - You may be anywhere from 5 to 7 feet tall.
 Your size is Medium.
 - Your base walking speed is 35 feet per round.
 - When you hit with an unarmed melee attack, you may add an additional 1d4 slashing damage to the normal damage of the attack.
+-

 ## Halfling

-People with a heavy Halfling heritage find themselves in possession of miniaturized yet seemingly mundane biology.
+People with a heavy Halfling heritage find themselves in possession of what seems to be some miniaturized version of a human's biology.
 The origins of Halfling people on Alaturmen are commonly understood to be a work of the latent Weave in creative joke-telling.
-It is claimed that one Goblin told a joke to another about a short greedy cousin, and a Halfling came running up to the pair claiming to be the first Goblin's cousin, and then that Halfling joked about their side of the family...
+It is claimed that one Goblin told a joke to another about a short & greedy cousin, and a Halfling came running up to the pair claiming to be the first Goblin's cousin, and then that Halfling joked about their side of the family, and the rest is history.

 - You may live for up to 120 years.
 - You may weigh anywhere from 40 to 80 pounds.